arXiv/accessibility2024/source/event.md

 Each session will consist of a pre-recorded 10-20 minute introductory video, followed by a 40-minute live discussion and Q&A session.
 Intro videos, along with presentation materials if any, will be posted below starting from July.

-Last but not least, the forum provides a [Github Discussion Board](https://github.com/arXiv/accessibility2024/discussions){target="_blank"} for general comments and discussions.
+Last but not least, the forum provides [Github Discussion Boards](https://github.com/arXiv/accessibility2024/discussions){target="_blank"} for general comments and discussions.
 We look forward to hearing from you.

-# Preliminary Schedule
+# Preliminary schedule

 Please check this page soon for more topical developments and schedule specifics (date, time, video recording, etc) as the program takes shape.